 GE infuses compliance and governance into every aspect of its business.

 We are committed to maintaining a world - class compliance culture in every GE business and everywhere we operate around the world.
-We recognize that our reputation for integrity and compliance is a competitive advantage, and are proud to have been honored as one of Ethisphere’s World’s Most Ethical Companies for 12 straight years (2007 – 2018).
+We recognize that our reputation for integrity and compliance is a competitive advantage.

 At the heart of GE’s Integrity & Compliance program is The Spirit & The Letter.

 A hallmark of GE’s compliance program is a steadfast commitment to a vibrant, well-publicized and effective “open reporting environment.”

 To ensure the Integrity & Compliance program is evolving as new risks emerge, GE relies on a team of experts and digital tools to help us stay ahead of significant compliance risks.
 With changing workforce demographics and modes of communication, our program requires constant reinvention to stay relevant for a global community.

 Data is increasingly important in how we work.
 Systems, processes, and regularly scheduled risk assessments across our risk areas result in improvements and insights into our program's health.
 For example, we use a gifts & hospitality monitoring program to track trends and flags regarding spend and type of recipient.

 GE’s policy against improper payments in business transactions is a key element of The Spirit & The Letter and represents a core belief in how we do business.